h-j-k/advent20/README.md

 First, the following approach only works for square grids, i.e. 4, 9, 16, etc. tiles with 2x2, 3x3, 4x4, etc. sides.

-Second, Assume that the given inputs are non-ambiguous, i.e. when it comes to rotating and flipping each tile, there is only one way to align two together.
+Second, assume that the given inputs are non-ambiguous, i.e. when it comes to rotating and flipping each tile, there is only one way to align two together.

 With that in mind, try to visualize working backwards from the final alignment of tiles.
 Using the following example: